chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-30-2024-as-bullet-points/index.md

 ## Books
 I really wanted to try to read one book a month this year (a lofty goal for me!) but after a couple of books I lost steam.
 I read before going to sleep, and get sleepy very fast, so I end up reading the 26th letter of the alphabet the most: zzZzzZzz…
 - **The Invincible** (Stanisław Lem): I played the game of the same name then read the book.
 I enjoyed both, great atompunk vibes.
-- **In Truth and Claw** (Ari Marmell): I haven't read the previous books and will likely not read the rest.
-This was okay but I didn't get hooked on the universe.
+- **In Truth and Claw** (Ari Marmell): I haven’t read the previous books and will likely not read the rest.
+This was okay but I didn’t get hooked on the universe.
 - **Early Riser** (Jasper Fforde): Sara Joy talked about this — perhaps on Mastodon? — and I got intrigued.
 It was good!
 Worldbuilding was on point even when it sounded ludicrous.
 - **The Wager: A Tale of Shipwreck, Mutiny and Murder** (David Grann): My friend Clément told me to read this last year and I finally did!
 Super interesting, but given it’s based on a true story, also frightening.
 - **Moonbound** (Robin Sloan): I heard about it via Robin Rendle and it piqued my interest.
 It took me months but I liked this one a lot: it mixes science-fiction and fantasy in a coherent story, good stuff.